 Leveraging social change

-The adaptability of small businesses helps them in many more ways than just with their product innovations.
+The adaptability of small businesses helps them in many more ways than just with product innovations.
 As corporations begin to wind down in America, their past allure for employees is disappearing.
 They don’t offer the pensions or job security they used to and are less welcoming of social change than small business are.

 Today, small businesses actually provide easier access to the American economy.
 They’ve been more embracing of minorities, women, and older employees, which gives them access to a much greater labor pool.
 And their owners are made up of a new class of immigrants, women, baby boomers and the digital generation – those best prepared for success in today’s economy.
 The number of female-owned businesses rose 89% from 1987 to 1997.
-Americans aged 55-64 – those with really large skill sets – start businesses 28% more often than any other group.
+Americans aged 55-64 – those with enormous skill sets – start businesses 28% more often than any other group.

 Small business are quicker to support trends like working from home, work-life balance and job sharing.
 America’s population is rapidly aging, which means we are in for a labor shortage.
 Small businesses with more flexible hiring policies will be in a better position to gain and keep competitive advantage in the future.